 What version of PHP should you run?

 PHP operates on an annual release cycle, releasing one new version each year and phasing out one each year.
 PHP supports multiple versions at once at least with security updates, supporting each version for 3-4 years before ending updates completely.
-PHP 7.3 was phased out in December 2021.
-PHP 7.4 will be supported through November 2022.
+PHP 8.1 was phased out in November 2023.
+PHP 8.2 will be supported through the end of 2024.
+Each version also continues to receive security updates for two years after it is no longer actively supported.
+PHP 8.1 is the oldest version still receiving active updates, and it will continue to receive them through the end of 2025.

 If you want to know exactly what version of PHP you’re running, the easiest way to check your site’s version of PHP is to install a very simple plugin called Display PHP Version.
 This will add the version of PHP your site runs into your WordPress Dashboard.
 You can check compatibility with newer PHP versions using the PHP Compatibility Checker plugin.
 However, assuming you’re running WordPress 5.2 or later, you can also rely on the Site Health Check to warn you if your version of PHP needs to be upgraded.

 Before upgrading your PHP version, you’ll want to be sure all your themes and plugins are compatible with it.
-If your theme and plugins are all compatible with new versions, running PHP at least PHP 8.0 is ideal for now.
+If your theme and plugins are all compatible with new versions, running PHP at least PHP 8.2 is ideal for now.
+You should run PHP 8.3 if your theme and plugins are compatible with it.

 How do you upgrade your PHP version?